smaremanda/add-in-docs/reference/shared/office/context-property.md

 # Office.context property (JavaScript API for Office)
-Gets the [Context](../reference/shared/context/context-object.md) object that represents the runtime environment of the add-in and provides access to the top-level objects of the API, such as the[Document](../reference/shared/document/document-object.md) and[Mailbox](http://msdn.microsoft.com/library/a3880d3b-8a09-4cf9-9274-f2682cb3b769%28Office.15%29.aspx) objects.
+Gets the [Context](../reference/shared/context/context-object.md) object that represents the runtime environment of the add-in and provides access to the top-level objects of the API, such as the [Document](../reference/shared/document/document-object.md) and [Mailbox](http://msdn.microsoft.com/library/a3880d3b-8a09-4cf9-9274-f2682cb3b769%28Office.15%29.aspx) objects.

 |||
 |:-----|:-----|